Financial-Times/origami/README.md

 This will output styles for a lemon coloured button that has slate text, with a slate/lemon mixed hover state.

 #### Icons
-o-buttons uses the [fticons](https://registry.origami.ft.com/components/fticons/) set via the [o-icons](https://github.com/Financial-Times/o-icons/) mixins for its icon-buttons.
+If you're using bower, you can create an icon button for **any** icon in [fticons](https://registry.origami.ft.com/components/fticons/).

 If you're using the Build Service, currently supported icons are defined in the `$o-buttons-icons` variable in `scss/_variables.scss`.
 Limiting the concrete classes keeps the compiled CSS bundle small, but if you need an icon button that we don't currently support then please open an issue.
-If you're using the mixins, all [fticons](https://registry.origami.ft.com/components/fticons/) will work.

 ```html
 // Icon and text button.